Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 \subsection{Structure of the manuscript}

 The structure of this manuscript is as follows.
-In Sec.~\ref{sec:def} we give notations and definitions which are used throughout this manuscript.
-In Sec.~\ref{sec:preliminary} we introduce the techniques used in our verification protocol.
-In Sec.~\ref{sec:red} we briefly explain the argument from \cite{bravyi2022rapidly} that w.l.o.g we can assume that the Hamiltonian and states are real-valued.
-In Sec.~\ref{sec:CTMC} we review the continuous-time Markov chain and the Gillespie's algorithm.
-In Sec.~\ref{sec:FH} and Sec. \ref{sec:CTMCFH} we list the construction and key properties of the fixed node Monte Carlo method~\cite{ten1995proof}, and the variant of using continuous-time Markov chain~\cite{bravyi2022rapidly}.
+In Section \ref{sec:def} we give notations and definitions which are used throughout this manuscript.
+In Section \ref{sec:preliminary} we introduce the techniques used in our verification protocol.
+In Section \ref{sec:red} we briefly explain the argument from \cite{bravyi2022rapidly} that w.l.o.g. we can assume that the Hamiltonian and states are real-valued.
+In Section \ref{sec:CTMC} we review the continuous-time Markov chain and Gillespie's algorithm.
+In Section \ref{sec:FH} and Section \ref{sec:CTMCFH} we list the construction and key properties of the fixed node Monte Carlo method~\cite{ten1995proof}, and the variant of using continuous-time Markov chain~\cite{bravyi2022rapidly}.

-Finally, in Sec.~\ref{sec:MA} we give our $\MA$ verification protocol and prove Theorem \ref{thm:intro}.
-In particular, in Sec.~\ref{sec:CT} we assume that we have access to continuous-time randomness, i.e. we assume that we can sample $u$ from uniform distribution of $[0,1]$ in $poly(n)$ time.
-In Sec.~\ref{sec:DT} we substitute this assumption by discrete randomness and prove the error induced by the discretization is small.
-We treat the discretization carefully especially because the analysis in Sec.~\ref{sec:CT} involves solving differential equations, which might be very sensitive to errors.
-The proofs in Sec.~\ref{sec:CT} and Sec.~\ref{sec:DT} are very similar, while the proof in Sec.~\ref{sec:CT} is more concise and intuitive.
+Finally, in Section \ref{sec:MA} we give our $\MA$ verification protocol and prove Theorem \ref{thm:intro}.
+In particular, in Section \ref{sec:CT} we assume that we have access to continuous-time randomness, that is, we assume that we can sample $u$ from uniform distribution of $[0,1]$ in $poly(n)$ time.
+In Section \ref{sec:DT} we substitute this assumption by discrete randomness and prove that the error induced by the discretization is small.